 Both basic and applied research is funded within the framework of Marie Skłodowska-Curie Actions, which are intended primarily to foster the careers of young scientists.
 A distinction is made here between collaborative projects, where doctoral students are funded, and individual projects for postdoctoral researchers.
 One common feature of all the projects is the intention to promote international mobility: researchers are required to move to a country in which they have not predominantly lived in the last three years.

 In Marie Skłodowska-Curie Actions, however, personnel, material and overhead costs are reimbursed on a flat-rate basis.
-In any case, the projects are fully financed, meaning the University is not required to make its own contribution.
+In any case, the projects are fully financed, meaning the University is not required to make an own financial contribution.

 Rules of participation

-The Horizon 2020 Framework Programme includes collaborative and individual projects.
+The Horizon Europe Framework Programme includes collaborative and individual projects.
 Collaborative projects make up the core of the programme.
-A consortium usually consists of at least three partners from at least three EU countries or countries associated with Horizon 2020.
+A consortium usually consists of at least three partners from at least three EU countries or countries associated with Horizon Europe.

 Individual applications can only be submitted by scientists who hold a doctorate: proposals for Marie Skłodowska-Curie Actions can be submitted immediately after a doctorate.
 The doctorate must have been awarded two to seven years ago for ERC Starting Grant applications, and seven to twelve years ago for ERC Consolidator Grants.

-Please refer to the European Commission’s Participant Portal for all essential information and tools for participating in Horizon 2020.
+Please refer to the European Commission’s Funding & Tender Portal for all essential information and tools for participating in Horizon Europe.
 We will be happy to assist you.

 If you do not yet have any information about suitable calls, the Participant Portal also has a free text search option.